-Don’t miss out; get your April to June 2016 edition of Retro Classics Magazine at any good newsagent from the 1st of April, or click on the button to buy online!
+Don’t miss out; get your July to September 2016 edition of Retro Classics Magazine at any good newsagent from the 1st of July, or click on the button to buy online!

 As C3 Corvettes go, we’ve seen many over the years, and in all states of repair.
 Some tend to be better than others, but the results of Waterford-man John McCarthy’s recent ten-month project shows us how appealing a C3 can look today.